Section 16 / 22Light-touch decisions in a fast-paced culture

 What we maintain

-- Programme plan
+- One-page delivery plan

-- RAID log
+- Live RAID log

 - Decision log